CUNY New York City College of Technology School Images

 Most Popular Fields of Study

 Among other unique technical strengths, City Tech is well-known for their strong Solar Sailing Program.
 In addition to their academic program, the college holds symposiums on the topic for an international audience, an event which provides many opportunities for students to learn about innovations in their field, connect with potential employers, and learn about professional life beyond college.
-City Tech has the only program in entertainment technology east of the Mississippi.
+The college also has the only program in entertainment technology east of the Mississippi.

 Admissions

-City Tech has one of the most diverse student bodies of any university anywhere.
+The student body is one of the most diverse of any university anywhere.
 Nearly 42% of students were born outside the US and come from nearly 140 countries.
 About 61% of students report that a language other than English is spoken at home.
 About 34% of the student body self-identifies as African American, 32% as Latino American 11% as Asian American, and 11% as European American.

 Approximately 64% of degree-seeking students are enrolled full time; the other 36% attend part time.
 About 35% of students work more than 20 hours a week while attending school.
-The average age of students at City Tech is 21.
+The average age of students is 21.
 Roughly 53% of the student population is male and 47% is female.

 Child Care